sparkfun/SparkFun_Thing_Plus_ESP32_WROOM_C/docs/hardware_overview.md

 ### Firmware Download Mode
-Users can manually force the board into the <a href="https://docs.espressif.com/projects/esptool/en/latest/esp32/advanced-topics/boot-mode-selection.html#select-bootloader-mode">serial bootloader</a> with the <kbd>BOOT</kbd> button.
+Users can manually force the board into the <a href="https://docs.espressif.com/projects/esptool/en/latest/esp32/advanced-topics/boot-mode-selection.html#select-bootloader-mode">serial bootloader</a> with the ++"BOOT"++ button.
 Please, refer to the **Boot Button** section below for more information.

 ## Peripherals and I/O